 - Decreased risk of the implant and bone abnormally rubbing together – this may improve the lifetime of the implant

-- Osteoarthritis (OA), in which cartilage wears down over time
+- Osteoarthritis (OA): cartilage covering the end of bone wears down over time

-- Post-traumatic arthritis, which results from a severe fracture or dislocation of the hip
+- Post-traumatic arthritis: results from a severe fracture or dislocation of the hip

-- Rheumatoid arthritis (RA), an inflammatory arthritis of the joints
+- Rheumatoid arthritis (RA): inflammatory arthritis of the joints

-- Avascular necrosis (AVN), a condition where the “ball” or femoral head of the hip joint has lost a healthy supply of blood flow causing the bone to die and the femoral head becomes misshaped
+- Avascular necrosis (AVN): the “ball” or femoral head of the hip joint has lost a healthy supply of blood flow causing the bone to die and the femoral head becomes misshapen

-Dr. Rudy Rodriguez at Missouri Delta Medical Center will determine if you are a good candidate for MAKOplasty partial knee or total hip arthroplasty, he will schedule a computed tomography (CT) scan of your knee or hip one to two weeks prior to your surgery date.
+Dr. Rodriguez will determine if you are a good candidate for Mako partial knee or total hip arthroplasty.
+He will schedule a computed tomography (CT) scan of your knee or hip one to two weeks prior to your surgery date.
 This is used to create your unique surgical plan for optimal implant placement.